spinnaker/spinnaker.github.io/index.md

 ---
 layout: home
+conference_ad_row:
+  title: Spinnaker Summit 2019
+  excerpt: "We're hosting a [conference](https://www.spinnakersummit.com) in San Diego, CA on November 16-17th.
+If you're a community member, we'd love for you to [submit a proposal](https://www.spinnakersummit.com/cfp) to speak.
+Have you struggled or triumphed with Spinnaker?
+Do you have tips to share?
+Do you work in the DevOps space but on different tools?
+If so, we'd love to see a proposal from you."
+  image_path: assets/images/summit-socialmedia-transparent.png
+  alt: "Spinnaker Summit Logo"
 spinnaker_row:
   title: Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
   excerpt: "Created at Netflix, it has been battle-tested in production by hundreds of teams over millions of deployments.
 It combines a powerful and flexible pipeline management system with integrations to the major cloud providers."